Beryllium fluoride: Applications

-The chloride is not a useful precursor because of its volatility.
+Beryllium chloride is not a useful precursor because of its volatility.

 Niche uses

 Beryllium fluoride is used in biochemistry, particularly protein crystallography as a mimic of phosphate.
 Thus, ADP and beryllium fluoride together tend to bind to ATP sites and inhibit protein action, making it possible to crystallise proteins in the bound state.

 Beryllium fluoride forms a basic constituent of the preferred fluoride salt mixture used in liquid-fluoride nuclear reactors.
 Typically beryllium fluoride is mixed with lithium fluoride to form a base solvent (FLiBe), into which fluorides of uranium and thorium are introduced.
 Beryllium fluoride is exceptionally chemically stable, and LiF/BeF2 mixtures (FLiBe) have low melting points (360–459 °C) and the best neutronic properties of fluoride salt combinations appropriate for reactor use.
 MSRE used two different mixtures in the two cooling circuits.